| Home

 Each

-year, peoples from all over the world gather with friends
+year, peoples from across the Western World gather with friends

-family on the first day of January to celebrate and greet the hopeful
+and family on the first day of January to celebrate and greet the

 Each